 If you're on a fixed rate tariff:

-Even if you’re not on the standard variable tariff, it could be worth shopping around.
-Price comparison service energyhelpline reckons that switching suppliers could save you as much as £537 a year.
-However, you'll most likely have to pay an exit fee if you switch whilst you're still on your fixed-rate tariff unless you are within the last 49 days of your tariff - a period in which you are permitted to switch supplier without penalty.
+Even if you’re not on the standard variable tariff, it could be worth shopping around so you're ready to switch when your current rate ends.
+You'll most likely have to pay an exit fee if you switch whilst you're still on your fixed-rate tariff unless you are within the last 49 days of your tariff.
+During this period you are permitted to switch supplier without penalty.

 If you’re on a prepayment meter:

 If you're on a pre-paid tariff (where you 'top-up' your meter using tokens, a pre-pay card or a key) you could have a lot to gain from switching.
-Prepaid tariffs are usually more expensive than credit tariffs.
+Prepaid tariffs are usually far more expensive than credit tariffs.
 There’s also less choice.
 So, if you have a prepaid meter, it’s worth seeing if you could switch to a standard meter.
 This will open up a whole new world of money-saving opportunities.

 Which supplier should you switch to?